elastic/curator/README.md

 ### Running tests

-To run the test suite just run `python setup.py test`.
+To run the test suite just run `python setup.py test`

 When changing code, contributing new code or fixing a bug please make sure you include tests in your PR (or mark it as without tests so that someone else can